Lady Maravilla

-Lady Maravilla (born October 22, 1994), is a Mexican luchadora enmascarada (masked professional wrestler) currently working for Lucha Libre AAA Worldwide where she is a one-time AAA World Mixed Tag Team Champion along with Villano III Jr.
+Lady Maravilla (born October 22, 1994), is a Mexican luchadora enmascarada (masked professional wrestler).
+She is signed to WWE where she is a one-time AAA World Mixed Tag Team Champion along with Villano III Jr.

 She is primarily known for her work for Consejo Mundial de Lucha Libre and The Crash Lucha Libre.
 She is currently a freelancer working for AAA as well as on the Mexican and independent circuit.
 Her real name is not a matter of public record as is often the case with masked wrestlers in Mexico.